RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 ## Conclusion:
 - Time is very important.
-Team's win steaks rise and fall over time and this information was not captured in this model. to demonstrate, below is an example of a team with a high win rate volitility (win rate = #wins / # games played within a 90day look back window):
+Team's win steaks rise and fall over time and this information was not captured in this model.
+To demonstrate, below is an example of a team with a high win rate volitility (win rate = #wins / # games played within a 90day look back window):
 ![Team Bravado's high win rate volitility](images/team_wins_over_time.png)

 ## Next Steps: